roscheer/fuse4redis/README.md

 The code is based on the FUSE tutorial created by Joseph J. Pfeiffer, Jr. (http://www.cs.nmsu.edu/~pfeiffer/fuse-tutorial/).
 Most of the code was changed, however.
 Only the FUSE callbacks prototypes, FUSE initialization, and the logging functionality, are actually being reused.
 The logging functionality is really useful for debugging purposes, since FUSE disconnects from the terminal when running.

-This was developed and tested on Ubuntu 16.04 only, using Ubuntu's pre-packaged versions of fuse and libfuse-dev packages.
+This was developed and tested on Ubuntu 16.04 and SUSE Linux Enterprise Desktop SP2 only, using the pre-packaged versions of fuse and libfuse-dev packages of these distributions.
 It should compile and run on different distributions, though it was not yet tested.

-Redis installation was performed according to documentation that can be found here: https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-redis-on-ubuntu-16-04 .
+Redis installation was performed according to documentation that can be found here: https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-redis-on-ubuntu-16-04 (these instructions work on SUSE, just use the useradd/groupadd commands instead of adduser for creating the redis user and group accounts).

 The hiredis API, used to access Redis, was downloaded and built from here: https://github.com/redis/hiredis .